easyNav/easyNav-server/README.md

 ## Development

-To execute the app with continous TDD / file watching, use Nodemon
+To execute the app with continous TDD / file watching, use `node-dev`

-	$ npm install -g nodemon
+	$ npm install -g node-dev
-	$ nodemon-dev app.js
+	$ node-dev app.js